 I wasn’t ordained and I didn’t take robes, I didn’t become a Buddhist but I did spend a calming hour looking, reading and chatting with people in and around the temple and priory.
 Once you’ve sampled the cafes tea and carrot cake, a six minute walk (the signs says so) takes you down to the beach.
 Very few people are on the beach which allows time for contemplation.
 (See, I was absorbing those Buddah doctrines).
 I follow the advice of a local walker who tells me I can return to town via a mixture of beach, path and road.
 Culminating in a very pleasant walk back to the station.

 One of the temple volunteers told me “I never had the intensity to give up my life to Buddhism completely.
 But for 30 years it’s teachings have allowed me to follow what I hope is a better way of life where and when I can each day”.
-A positive note I take with me on my way back to the warmth and comfort of Arnside and it’s hostel.
+A positive note I take with me on my way.